i-marasa/ASPMVC_2FAuth/README.md

-4- Go to Controllers -> ManageController, Add update index ActionView by adding this code befor return view() that will be used for updated design in next steps
+4- Go to Controllers -> ManageController, update index ActionView by adding this code befor return view() that will be used for updated design in next steps
 ````csharp
             var currentUser = await UserManager.FindByIdAsync(userId);
             ViewBag._2FAuthEnabled = currentUser.TwoFactorGoogleEnabled ? "enabled" : "disabled";